TimVanOnckelen/chat-ui/README.md

 # Chat UI Component Library
 A modern, themeable React component library for building AI chat interfaces.
 Built with TypeScript and React, this library provides a comprehensive set of components for creating chat applications with support for multiple themes.

+> ⚠️ **Development Status**: This project is under active development and currently in an unstable state.
+APIs and features may change without notice.

 ## Features